ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 With the understanding of the CBR-related Terraform resources, it is time to deploy them on top of the existing resources to create zones and rules.

-1. In the browser, navigate to the [{{site.data.keyword.bpfull_notm}} workspaces overview](/schematics/workspaces).
+1. In the browser, navigate to the [{{site.data.keyword.bpfull_notm}} workspaces](/schematics/workspaces).
 Select the workspace with the existing resources from the earlier setup.
 2. Click on **Settings**.
 In the list of **Variables** and locate the row with **deploy_cbr**.
 Its value should be **false**, the default.
 3. In the dot menu for the variable select **Edit**.
 Then, in the pop-up form, uncheck **Use default** to be able to change the value.
 Type **true** in the field for **Value of the variable called: deploy_cbr**.
 Thereafter, finish the update by clicking **Save**.
 4. Once the settings page has updated, continue with **Generate plan** in the top.
 The plan output should indicate that CBR zones and rules would be created.